 Fees for Payment Online: Not all online payment fees are bogus.
-But a digital marketing company should have already factored that into the overall cost.
+However, a digital marketing company should have already factored that into the overall cost.
 So, if you are paying by A.C.H. or credit card, ask if there will be additional fees before you sign your contract.

 Setup Fees: Setup fees will occur on almost every SEO, Google Ads, or email marketing campaign.
 In some cases, companies will charge exorbitant amounts for setup fees since the potential customer has no idea how much work goes into the elements of SEO, Google Ads, etc. Ask upfront if there will be a setup fee and what is involved.
-It’s also important to shop around and find out how much other companies charge for the same setup fees.
+It’s also important to shop around and determine how much other companies charge for the same setup fees.